A printable recipe card is available at the end of the post.

 Remember, when you are using a sourdough starter, you may have to adjust the milk or flour in a recipe depending on how liquid-y your starter is.

-- 1 cup sourdough starter (learn how to make one here)
+- 1 cup sourdough starter (learn how to make a sourdough starter here)

 - 1 1/2 cups flour of your choice